Himanshu0120/Himanshu0120/README.md

 ### Currently persuing B.Tech Computer Science at Sharda University(final year)

+##### Talking about personal stuff:
 - 🔭 I’m currently working on Natural Language Processing Project.
 - 🌱 I’m currently learning Data Science and Machine Learning.
 - 💬 Ask me about Python and Machine Learning
 - 📫 How to reach me: Contact No.-7017714336

-Looking for opportunities in Data Science and Machine Learning.
+Data Science enthusiast with good command in Python and working with data sets.
+Currently looking for internships in Data Science to get an exposure of real life projects and to get more hands on experience .
+Here is the list of skills and tools that I'm familiar with.

 ### Skills and tools :
 <img align='left' src='https://user-images.githubusercontent.com/33648836/93666059-b7921a80-fa98-11ea-80dc-3480276a761e.png' width='50px' height='50px' />